-Onboarding is, inarguably, one of the most important steps in establishing channel partner relationships.
+Onboarding is one of the most important steps in establishing channel partner relationships.
 The old idiom that first impressions are the most lasting is a cliché for a reason.
-A subpar partner onboarding experience can jeopardize a relationship before the honeymoon—and even worse, send a partner running for the hills.
+A subpar channel partner onboarding process can jeopardize a relationship before the honeymoon—and even worse, send a partner running for the hills.

 Whether you’re looking to bolster your program or looking to brush up on best-in-class strategies, here’s what a successful partner onboarding process looks like.

-Designate an internal onboarding team.
-Before you even get started, it’s important to outline a formal, cross-departmental process that includes all necessary players—including sales, marketing, and operations—and their responsibilities.
-By establishing process ownership, you’re ensuring you have the necessary allocated resources and establishing accountability.
+- Designate an internal onboarding team.
+Before you even get started, it’s important to outline a formal, cross-departmental process that includes all necessary channel players—including sales, marketing, and operations—and their responsibilities.
+By defining process ownership, you’re ensuring you have the necessary allocated resources and establishing accountability.

-Outline the benefits and automate the application process.
-We’ve said it before and we’ll say it again: Making a positive impression starts with your first interactions and good impressions start before recruitment.
+- Outline the benefits and automate the application process.
+We’ve said it before and we’ll say it again: Making a positive impression starts with your first interactions before recruitment even begins.
 To attract partners in the first place, it’s important to be clear about the benefits of working with your company.
 Make it easy for partners to apply and establish an open line of communication from the get-go.

-Provide partners with all necessary credentials, and ensure they log in to your portal.
+- Provide partners with all necessary credentials.
 If they don’t, politely nudge them with a quick email or phone call.
 Sometimes, they may need further instruction.
-And guiding partners through even this mundane first step can help establish a working relationship.
+And guiding partners through even this mundane first portion of the onboarding process can reinforce a working relationship.

-Establish goals and expectations and communicate value.
-By now,your partners should know the exact benefits of working together.
-It’s up to you to establish processes andcreate a document that outlines what partners should tackle in the first 30 days, 60 days, and 90 days.
+- Establish goals and expectations and communicate value.
+By now, your partners should know the exact benefits of working together.
+It’s up to you to build channel processes and create a document that outlines what partners should tackle in the first 30 days, 60 days, and 90 days.
 It’s during this step that you should establish expectations and timeframes.

-Keep things simple with consolidated tools and technology.
+- Keep things simple with consolidated tools and technology.
 Part of a successful partner onboarding process is knowing that your partners are optimized for success—not inundated with technology.
-While most partner programs come with an inherent learning curve, partner sales acceleration technology streamlines the process by incorporating guided selling, deal registration, and gamification into a centralized, accessible tool.
+While most partner programs come with an inherent learning curve, a strong PRM tool streamlines the process by incorporating guided selling, deal registration, and gamification into a centralized, accessible platform.

 What are you waiting for?
-Apply these tips to make your channel partner onboarding a success.
+Apply these tips to make your channel partner onboarding process a success.